brenomfviana/minitwitter/README.md

 # mini-twitter
-Mini Twitter Project made with Django REST and Vue.js
+MiniTwitter Project made with Django REST and React